How to Choose a Figure Display Cabinet for Dust Protection and Visibility

 Large collections

 For large collections, one oversized cabinet is not always better than multiple coordinated cabinets.
+For shoppers exploring this further, see best display case sizes by scale.
 Several matching units can make the room easier to manage because you can group by franchise, scale, or display style.
 That also helps maintenance, lighting control, and future rearranging.
+For shoppers exploring this further, see Detolf alternatives for anime figures.

 The risk with large single cabinets is that they invite overfilling.
 Once every shelf becomes a dense wall of figures, dust protection improves but visibility collapses.